fast-af/developer-portal-starter/developer-portal/for-developers/magento/install/enable-fast-checkout.md

 ---
-title: Fast Magento Docs
+title: "Fast Magento Docs: Enabling Fast Checkout"
 description: Getting Started with Fast on Magento!
 Enable Fast Checkout.
 keywords: Magento enable fast checkout
 ---

-# Step 2: Enable Fast Checkout on Magento
+# Install Step 2: Enable Fast Checkout on Magento

 The module includes the necessary code for Fast buttons to appear and work on the following pages without requiring any changes: